 What if a student wants to quit or change his project?

-If the teacher has been providing feedback throughout the planning stages (selection of topic, burning questions, resources, product, presentation/audience), students will usually not want to quit or change.
+Students will usually not want to quit or change if the teacher has been providing feedback throughout the planning stages (selection of topic, burning questions, resources, product, presentation/audience).
 For this reason, the initial planning stage should not be rushed and is as important as the research and product creation stage.
 Like all of us, kids sometimes want to rush through the planning stage and get to “creating,” and that is where your role as the teacher comes in.

 What if I get a new student after we’ve started our projects?